 Also of great importance is the acquisition of thinking skills.
 We want our girls not only to be “deliberative and clever thinkers” but also “creative and critical thinkers”.

 Extensive use of computers and information technology is made accessible for the curriculum at all year levels - each student has a laptop for use in the classroom. iPads are used in the early years’ classrooms and the Junior School Library.
 The teachers and students make use of learning technologies throughout the day in many subject areas.
 Students also complete a sequential computer skills program so as to efficiently and effectively use the technology.

-All Junior School students benefit from the expertise that is provided by specialist staff members in Physical Education, Music, Languages (Chinese, French, German, Japanese) and Library.
+All Junior School students benefit from the expertise that is provided by specialist staff members in Physical Education, Music, Languages (Chinese, French, Japanese) and Library.
 Students from Kindergarten to Year 3 participate in the Every Day Music Program and the Every Day Languages Program.
 Students are involved in these specialist lessons for shorter periods of time every day, rather than for longer periods twice-weekly.
 Students from Year 3 also receive specialist lessons in Art.
 Girls in Year 6 have specialist teachers for all subjects as well as a distinct precinct of rooms closely aligned to the Secondary School.
 This greatly assists girls with their transition into Year 7.

 Students are also well supported by our Chaplain, Counsellor and Learning Support Staff.
 Our learning support staff aim to help students either individually or in small groups, when they require assistance with aspects of the curriculum.
 The nature of this support is determined by advice received from specialists and the resources available.